create-go-app/cli/README.md

 cgapp -create
 ```

-Now, open the generated project, make something awesome, and you're
+Now, make something awesome in the `backend` and `frontend` dirs, and you're
 ready to automatically deploy to the remote host:

 ```console